ckti/ionian/README.md

 ========
 IonianOS
 --------
 Ionian OS is a collection of different Linux Distribution media with ionomy ioncoin software ready installed.
-It is broken down into 5 different sets of images.
+It is broken down into 5 different sets of images available at https://github.com/cevap/ionian/releases

 1) Ionian ISO -- this is an install-to computer iso image that will install Ubuntu Ionian to a local computer.
 Available in both i386 and amd64 versions - updated automatically from the master ionomy ppa